 First order of the day: Attempt to answer that nagging question, “Why are my eyes droopy?”
 Only when you figure out the answer will you be able to come to terms with your skin’s new reality so you can live with it and deal with it more effectively.
 To do that, you need to know what causes sagging eyelids.
 Listed below are just a handful of the causes:

 1. Aging.
 Senescence or, your body’s natural mechanism for aging and slowing down, could be the main culprit.
 Although nothing is stopping senescence from setting in, there are some factors that can affect when the condition begins to manifest.

 2. Gravity.
 Just as Newton’s Law of Gravitation states that objects are constantly exerting force against each other depending on their mass and energy, your skin is constantly subjected to the Earth’s gravitational pull as well.
 Can you use the principles of rocket science to escape the Earth’s gravity then?
 Highly unlikely, so even this factor is a given and there’s not much that you can do about it.

 3. Lifestyle Choices.
 What you eat, what you drink, if you smoke, how much sleep you are getting — all of these daily choices you make add up to influence how and when your skin ages and how gracefully it does when age does start to show on your skin.

 4. Skincare Habits.
-Years of subscribing to the skin care regimen that’s appropriate for your skin type can make a huge difference on how soon your face starts creasing and even reduce puffy eyelids.
+Years of subscribing to the skincare regimen that’s appropriate for your skin type can make a huge difference in how soon your face starts creasing and even reduce puffy eyelids.
 Premature aging can be beaten by educating yourself sooner about why you need to use eye cream or how to make eyelids firm.
 Occasionally getting procedures like eye bag removal treatments may help your aging skin brave through these significant changes.